vicoyeh/vicoyeh.github.io/_posts/2017-05-17-what-i-learned-as-acm-president.markdown

 In general, it is not easy to be a leader.
 If things are going well you get some credits.
 But if things go wrong, you can be potentially responsible for all the blames.
 That is exactly why leadership is a difficult task.
 It is a life-long learning process for every individual who aims to make a difference in society.

-*Edit (5/18)*: We received a good news the day after I uploaded this post.
+*Edit (5/18)*: We received good news the day after I uploaded this post.
 UCLA ACM won the 2016-2017 [ACM Student Chapter Excellence Award for Outstanding Chapter Activities](https://www.acm.org/chapters/student-chapter-excellence-awards) (the best ACM chapter in the world)!